How to Relist on eBay: An eBay Relist Guide to Boost Sales

 It’s common for your eBay sales to lose steam over time.
 It could be a seasonal lowering of demand, a post-festive slump, or just a natural part of online selling.
 But, this doesn’t mean you can’t do anything about it.

 And no, we aren’t talking about paid ads.
 The easiest way to get more visibility for your eBay listings and boost sales (without spending any money) is this: an eBay relist.
-In this guide, we go over how to relist on eBay, why it’s necessary, and how eBay relisting tools like Crosslist can speed up the process.
+In this guide, we go over how to relist on eBay, why it's necessary, and how a product relister for eBay like Crosslist can speed up the process.

 What is eBay relisting?